Nutrition BSc (Hons) – 2022 entry

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

-- Safety equipment and/or uniform: £20 - The equipment pack includes laboratory coat, laboratory glasses, laboratory book, pen and padlock.
-Students are responsible for the costs associated with maintaining/washing/replacing any equipment.
+Safety equipment and/or uniform: £20 – equipment pack (includes laboratory coat, laboratory glasses, laboratory book, pen and padlock).
+You are responsible for the costs associated with maintaining/washing/replacing any equipment.

 Grand total: £20.